 You become eligible to withdraw all your savings as a lump sum when you qualify for NZ Super (currently at the age of 65), as long as you've been a KiwiSaver member for a minimum of 5 years.

 How to withdraw your savings

-The date you become eligible to withdraw your savings is known as your withdrawal date.
+The date you become eligible to withdraw your savings is known as your end payment date.

 Any withdrawals from your KiwiSaver account are tax-free.